- What is the Waismann Method of Rapid Opiate Detoxification?

 In the late 90s, we developed the Waismann Method ® of Rapid Opiate Detoxification to provide a safe, comfortable, and highly effective opiate dependence solution for our patients.
-Unlike other drug programs, the Waismann Method® Medical Group specializes solely in the treatment of opiate dependence.
-We offer multiple forms of medical opiate detoxification and we specialize in anesthesia-assisted detox.
-Our medical detoxification procedures are performed in a licensed full-service hospital under the supervision of a team of medical specialists.
-During the detox phase, patients receive their own rooms and around the clock medical care to ensure the process is private, safe, and effective.
+Unlike other drug treatment programs, the Waismann Method® specializes solely in the treatment of opiate dependence.
+We offer multiple forms of medical opiate detoxification, but world-renowned for our success with anesthesia-assisted detox.
+Our medical detoxification procedures are performed in an Accredited Full-Service Hospital under the supervision of a team of medical specialists.
+During the detox phase, patients receive their own rooms and around the clock medical care to ensure the utmost level of privacy, comfort and individualized care.

 Once medically stable, patients move to our exclusive Domus Retreat Recovery Center for a few days.
-At Domus Retreat, we provide a team of addiction professionals and mental health experts to assist clients through the physical, emotional, and psychological changes associated with recovery from opiate dependence.
+At Domus Retreat, we provide a team of addiction professionals and mental health experts to assist clients through the physical, emotional changes, associated with the recovery from opioid dependence.
 This stage of treatment is crucial to the physical and emotional well-being of the patient, as new symptoms or pre-existing conditions may emerge.
-The assistance and supervision patients receive, helps decrease the risk of for medical complications and immediate relapse.
+The assistance and supervision provided, helps decrease the risk of for medical complications and immediate relapse.

-We don’t believe in a one-size-fits-all approach to treatment for opiate dependence.
+We do not believe in a one-size-fits-all approach to treatment for opiate dependence.
 Using a single protocol would ignore our patients’ diverse medical, psychological, emotional, and interpersonal needs.
 Plus, because of our setting in a full-service accredited hospital, we have numerous options to modify and customize each individual treatment.

 Rather than trying to make the patient fit the services we offer, we tailor our services to each patient by making a detailed, individualized treatment plan for everyone we see.
 This might include detox procedures of differing lengths, different dosages, types of medications provided, or decisions about whether or not to provide anesthesia, based on a patient’s health condition.

-What kind of facility is the Waismann Method of Detox performed?
+What Kind of Facility is the Waismann Method of Rapid Detox Performed?

 Who ensures patient safety during Waismann Method of Rapid Opiate Detox?